mpv-player/mpv/DOCS/man/encode.rst

 ``--oafirst``
     Force the audio stream to become the first stream in the output.
     By default, the order is unspecified.
+Deprecated.

 ``--ovc=<codec>``
     Specifies the output video codec.
 This can be a comma separated list of